 17-18 March – Guest speaker at a postgraduate event organised by The James Hutton Institute.

-Here’s what others are saying about Chris’ workshops:
+Here’s what careers practitioners and researchers are saying about my workshops: